 Plus, with Quo, your team can collaborate on calls, texts, and voicemails — and share notes on contacts — to provide a better customer experience.

 You can even specify who should receive incoming call notifications first by setting up a custom ring order.
-Ring orders can even have conditional call forwarding set so that if no one on your teams picks up calls, that call can go an external number such as an emergency line or answering service.
+Ring orders can even have conditional call forwarding set so that if no one on your team picks up calls, that call can go to an external number such as an emergency line or answering service.

 5. Get additional features to save time and communicate more effectively